 3.)
-That our parent’s generation (or at least our parents) talked about going on all these adventures but really we’re the ones doing that for them.
-Then we agreed that our kids would be saying the same thing and that they won’t find us adventurous enough.
+That our parents talked so much about taking adventures and seeing the world but they never followed their own advice and we’re the ones doing it for them.
+Then we realized that our kids would be saying the same thing about us and that they probably find us boring and un-adventurous.
+Lol.

-Eventually, we leave Brown & Loe and depart at her car, embracing in a goodbye hug.
-This wasn’t a romantic date by any sense as we had agreed beforehand that this wasn’t a “date per se,” it was more like “two people with really great tastes getting together for coffee.”
-But now I’d say it was “two wondering and adventurous souls coming together in the universe for a simply great time.”
+Eventually, we left Brown & Loe and departed at her car, embracing in a goodbye hug.
+This wasn’t a romantic date by any sense as we had agreed beforehand that this wasn’t a date per se, it was more two kindred spirits getting together for amazing coffee, or “two wondering and adventurous souls coming together in the universe for a simply enjoyment…”

-As I was driving home, I reflected on my weekend in KC.
+Driving home, I reflected on my entire weekend in KC.
 Yes, I was scared this weekend because I had no idea what was going to happen.
 This was truly the unknown for me as I had never done anything this spontaneous before, but now I’m so glad I came.

 What are you grateful for?